Photonic implementation of Majorana-based Berry phases

+{ In our photonic experimental system, the main naturally occurring errors include the imperfect interference, the rotation errors of the wave plates and the photon statistics fluctuation from the source.
+These errors are well under control and they lead to the reduction of the fidelity ($\sim$93\%).
+On the other hand, these fidelities are by large independent on the exact value of the imaginary time evolution parameter $t$ as long as it is large enough to suppress contributions from excited states.
+Indeed, our numerical simulations show that the resulting evolutions stay unaffected even if we increase $t$ by a factor of 2.
+In our experiment, the timing $t$ depends on the ratio between the reflected and transmitted parts of the vertical polarisation after the PBS in our experiment, which can be higher than 500:1. }

+{\em Fault-tolerance.} During the realisation of the H and R topological gates the braided MZMs are never positioned at the same site.
+So these gates are immune to arbitrary single-site perturbative errors in the Majorana system~\cite{Xu2016}.
+The ${\pi\over 8}$-phase gate is not expected to be resilient against perturbations that act on site 3, where the two MZMs are brought together.
+Such perturbations can lift the degeneracy of the logical basis states thereby causing dephasing of the encoded quantum information.

-We now experimentally investigate the influence of noise during the implementation of the gate operations.
-More concretely, we add phase errors and flip errors on different sites during the control operations that give the ${\pi\over 8}$-phase gate.
+In our experiment, the ITE operators not only drive the evolutions that result to quantum gates, they also induce the effective interaction to supply the protection of the system.
+To experimentally probe this behaviour, we add phase errors in the MZM system, realised by the spin operation $(1+\sigma^{z})/2$, acting on various sites during the control operations on the spin chains that give the ${\pi\over 8}$-phase gate.
+The experimental setup is given in Section II.B of SM.
 The effective one-qubit gates in our scheme act on the space spanned by $\{|00_{g}\rangle,|11_{g}\rangle\}$.
 Fig.~\ref{noises} shows the final experimental density matrices with errors on different sites.
 For comparison, Figs.~\ref{noises}a and b show the real and imaginary parts of the density matrix after the implementation of the ${\pi\over 8}$-phase gate without adding any errors at all.
 When local phase errors happen on site 4 during the gate manipulations, only one MZM is disturbed at a time and the operation remains unaffected.
 This resilience of the encoded information is clearly shown in Figs.~\ref{noises}c and d.
 On the other hand, when the phase error is implemented on site 3, both MZMs are simultaneously disturbed.
-Hence, the final state is corrupted as it is no longer topologically protected.
-A detailed analysis is given in the Supplementary Information.
+Hence, the final state is corrupted as the evolution is not topologically protected.
+A detailed analysis is given in Sections I.E and I.F of SM.